 - iv. for covered entities that develop their own retrofit program, by March 9, 2009 develop and submit approvable plans with schedules for completing retrofit projects, including identification of funding sources.
-Upon DEC approval of those schedules, the plans and schedules shall become enforceable requirements of this permit. - v. pursuant to Part IV.
-B (Cooperation Between Covered entities Encouraged), retrofit projects can be completed in cooperation with other covered entities in the East of Hudson Watershed through the formation of a cooperative entity with other MS4s.
+Upon DEC approval of those schedules, the plans and schedules shall become enforceable requirements of this - pursuant to Part IV.
+B (Cooperation Between Covered entities Encouraged), pursuant to ran a leading to the completed in cooperation with other covered entities in the East of Hudson Watershed through the formation of a cooperative entity with other MS4s.
 Participating MS4s shall work with the Department and other members of the cooperative entity in implementing the requirements of i, ii and iii above.
 In addition, each covered entity that becomes a member of the cooperative entity shall work closely with the Department and other members of the cooperative entity to, by December 31, 2009, develop and submit approvable plans and schedules for completing retrofit projects, including identification of funding sources.
-Upon DEC approval of those plans and schedules shall become enforceable requirements of this permit.
+Upon DEC approval of those plans and schedules, the plans and schedules shall become enforceable requirements of this permit.